packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 systemctl start mastodon-streaming.service
 ```

-That's all!.
+That is all!
 If everything was done correctly, a [Mastodon](https://github.com/tootsuite/mastodon/) instance will appear when you visit `https://example.com` in a web browser.

 Congratulations and welcome to the fediverse!